commercetools/merchant-center-application-kit/packages/application-shell/src/test-utils/README.md

 | `user`        | `Object` | The `user` object used to configure `ApplicationContextProvider`, so the result of merging the default user with `options.user`.
 Note that this is not the same as `applicationContext.user`.
 Can be `undefined` when no user is authenticated (when `options.user` was `null`).                                  |
 | `project`     | `Object` | The `project` object used to configure `ApplicationContextProvider`, so the result of merging the default project with `options.project`.
 Note that this is not the same as `applicationContext.project`.
 Can be `undefined` when no project was set (when `options.project` was `null`).                         |
 | `environment` | `Object` | The `environment` object used to configure `ApplicationContextProvider`, so the result of merging the default environment with `options.environment`.
 Note that this is not the same as `applicationContext.environment`.
 Can be `undefined` when no environment was set (when `options.environment` was `null`). |

+#### `renderWithRedux(ui: ReactElement, options: Object)`

+> This function might change in the future.
+Use with caution.

+This render function simply wraps the `render` with the Redux `StoreProvider`.
+You can optionally pass a `store` object in the `options` to alter the behavior of it.
+It's recommended to use this render function if some of your component-under-test uses Redux `connect`.

 #### `rtlRender(ui: ReactElement, options: Object)`